awsdocs/amazon-kendra-developer-guide/doc_source/API_RelevanceFeedback.md

 Required: Yes

  ** ResultId **   <a name="Kendra-Type-RelevanceFeedback-ResultId"></a>
-The unique identifier of the search result that the user provided relevance feedback for\.
+The identifier of the search result that the user provided relevance feedback for\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 73\.
 Required: Yes